 Last November he performed a feat similar to Friday's planned flight in the skies above the Swiss canyon of Vaud.

-A former Mirage III fighter pilot, Rossy -- who has been dubbed "RocketMan" and "FusionMan" -- flies using a science fiction-style rocket pack powered by four jet engines.
+A former Mirage III fighter pilot, Rossy -- who has previously been dubbed "RocketMan" and "FusionMan" -- flies using a science fiction-style rocket pack powered by four jet engines.

 For his Swiss flying exploits he developed, in collaboration with the company RUAG, a smaller version of his jet-pack with wings clipped to two meters (six feet) wide.

 The new model has "a better aerodynamic profile, with more stability," making it able to make acrobatic maneuvers possible, he said at the time.

 While his Channel and Swiss flights were successful, Rossy failed in a November 2009 attempt to cross the Straits of Gibraltar between Africa and Europe.
 High winds and clouds forced him to ditch in the sea.